nikp123/xava/README.md

 What it is
 ----------

-G.A.V.A. is a bar spectrum audio visualizer in a graphical window (X11, WINAPI, SDL2).
+X.A.V.A. is a bar spectrum audio visualizer in a graphical window (X11, WINAPI, SDL2).

 This program is not intended for scientific use.
 It's written to look responsive and aesthetic when used to visualize music.